tachosx/vault/linux/cryptography/GnuPG.md

 You need to import a public key of a user before encrypting (option `-e`/`--encrypt`) a file or message to that recipient (option `-r`/`--recipient`).

-Encrypt a file with the name doc.
+Encrypt a file with the name doc

 ```shell
 $ gpg --recipient user-id --encrypt doc